 The Client is required prior to any demolition being undertaken to have the services to the property (site, land, building, shed etc) disconnected by the service provider.
 For the avoidance of any doubt this includes but is not restricted to; electric, gas, water, telecommunications, fowl sewage.
 Unless otherwise agreed in writing any charges for the disconnection or removal of any services will be the responsibility of the Client.

-Please note that prior to any demolition the Client is required by law to obtain a Type 3 Destructive Asbestos survey prior to any demolition.
+Please note that prior to any demolition of a structure built prior to 2000 the Client is required by law to obtain a Refurbishment and Demolition (R&D)Survey.